 Connie Orcutt, D.V.M., is primary author of the Animal Airwaves scripts.
 She is a medical writer and editor as well as a practicing veterinarian.
 In addition to authoring numerous chapters for veterinary textbooks over the past 15 years, Dr. Orcutt has spoken on a wide range of topics at national and international veterinary conferences.

-Dr. Orcutt was awarded her veterinary degree from Tufts University in 1991 and served as head of the Avian and Exotic Pet Medicine Service at Angell Animal Medical Center from 1994 until 2011.
+Dr. Orcutt received her veterinary degree from Tufts University in 1991 and served as head of the Avian and Exotic Pet Medicine Service at Angell Animal Medical Center from 1994 until 2011.
 In addition to her clinical practice and work with Animal Airwaves, she is Senior Associate Editor for the Journal of Avian Medicine and Surgery and Associate Editor of the Journal of Exotic Pet Medicine.

 Garrett Hall, M.A.M.C., the official voice of Animal Airwaves, is the director for creative services with UF Health.
 In that role he has voiced and produced numerous radio ads, education and orientation videos, and was the host of Shands HealthCare’s podcast series, Shands HealthCast.

 Michael Schaer, D.V.M., serves as medical editor for Animal Airwaves.
 A professor emeritus of small animal medicine at the University of Florida College of Veterinary Medicine.
 Schaer is board-certified in both internal medicine and emergency medicine and critical care.
 He joined UF’s veterinary faculty in 1978 and has held many administrative positions, including serving continuously as associate chief of staff for the UF Small Animal Hospital from 1987 to 2009.